Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Introduction

 \section{Introduction}

 \looseness=-1 As embodied agents in a dynamic world, our survival critically depends on our ability to accurately model our surrounding environment, our own self-motion through it, and the dynamics of moving bodies within it.
-A natural example is pack hunting: to coordinate an attack, an agent must accurately estimate the location and velocity of a target while simultaneously predicting the motion of other pack animals.
-However, these world states are not simply provided to the agent in the form of an omniscient global view; instead, the agent is provided with a restricted first-person field of view that simultaneously shifts and rotates with the agent's own self-motion.
-The result is a highly entangled stream of stimulus flows that yields only a fraction of the full environment's information at any point in time.
-Despite this, biological agents appear to navigate such partially observed dynamic environments effortlessly, as if they have a latent map of the environment perfectly flowing in unison with the global world state.
+An example from nature is pack hunting: to coordinate an attack, an agent must accurately estimate the location and velocity of a target while simultaneously predicting the motion of other pack animals.
+However, these world states are not simply provided to the agent in the form of an omniscient global view; instead, the agent only has a restricted first-person field of view that simultaneously shifts and rotates with the agent's own self-motion.
+The result is a highly entangled stream of stimulus flows that yield only a fraction of the full environment's information at any point in time.
+Despite this, biological agents appear to navigate such partially observed dynamic environments effortlessly, as if they have a memory of the environment that moves in unison with the global world state.

-\looseness=-1 In this work, we study the task of \emph{partially observed dynamical world modeling} (visualized in Fig.~\ref{fig:po_wm_intuition_3d}), combined with the inherent self-motion of embodied agents, and investigate if we might be able to account for both external and internal sources of visual variation in a geometrically structured manner.
-Specifically, we find that both internal and external motion can be understood as mathematical `flows', enabling both sources of variation to be handled exactly as time-parameterized symmetries through the framework of `flow equivariance' \citep{keller2025flowequivariantrecurrentneural}.
-We demonstrate that we can construct Flow Equivariant World Models that handle self-generated motion in a precisely structured manner, while simultaneously capturing the motion of external objects, even if they are moving outside the agent's field of view.
+\looseness=-1 In this work, we formalize how such a geometrically structured dynamic memory may be built in service of the task of \emph{partially observed dynamical world modeling} (visualized in Fig.~\ref{fig:po_wm_intuition_3d}).
+Specifically, we find that both internal and external motion can be understood as mathematical `flows', enabling each source of variation to be handled exactly as time-parameterized symmetries through the framework of `flow equivariance' \citep{keller2025flowequivariantrecurrentneural}.
+Flow Equivariant World Models can be constructed to handle self-generated motion in a precisely structured manner, while simultaneously capturing the motion of external objects, even if they are moving outside the observed field of view.
 We show that this yields substantially improved video world modeling performance and generalization to significantly longer sequences than those seen during training, highlighting the benefits of precise spatial and dynamical structure in world models.